chris-stanton/phi-client-api-lecture/README.md

 Display
 Display information about the pet on the DOM, formatted nicely with Bootstrap, Skeleton, or your own styles.

-HARD MODE
+HARD MODE:
 Include images of the pet in the display.
 Note that images are available in three sizes.
 Only one of any image need be displayed.
-You'll need to use theng-src directive in your  element to get this to display.
+You'll need to use the ng-src directive in your  element to get this to display.

-PRO MODE
+PRO MODE:
 Make a new route/view for listing Shelters.
 Use the API Documentation to see what information is available on shelters and make use of them.